benmvp/slides/2019/reactathon/react-eco.md

 NOTES:
 - Mark's one of the core maintainers of Redux
 - He's going to catch us up on the latest news/updates with Redux
-- Of most interest: how React-Redux will take advantage of some of the new React features
+- Of most interest to me: how React-Redux will take advantage of some of the new React features

 =====
 <!-- .slide: data-background="url(../../img/nav-react/francisco-jesus-navarro-hernandez-534560-yellow-purple-starfish-unsplash.jpg) no-repeat center" data-background-size="cover" -->